 Upper and Lower Benefield is situated in East Northamptonshire, along the A427 in between Corby and Oundle.

 Benefield Parish Council consists of 7 elected members who represent both Upper and Lower Benefield.
-The Parish Council Meetings are held approximately every 6 weeks in the Village Hall, Brigstock Road, Lower Benefield.
-The Draft Minutes for the Parish Council Meeting held on Monday 24th February 2020 are now available.
+The Parish Council Meetings are held every other month, January March, May, July, September and November, in Benefield Village Hall, Brigstock Road, Lower Benefield.

-The Draft Minutes from the Parish Council Meeting held on Monday21st September are now available.
-The next Parish Council Meeting is due to take place on Monday 23rd November the agenda will be available by Monday 16th November.
+The Draft Minutes from the full Parish Council Meeting held on Monday 13th March 2023 are now available.
+The next Parish Council Meeting is due to be held on Monday 15th May 2023 the Village Hall, this will be the Annual Parish Meeting, Annual Parish Council Meeting and a Full Parish Council Meeting and the Agenda will be available by Monday 8th May.